 Absolutely.
 SEO is the way that Google and other search engines find your blog’s content.

-If I pay for the cheapest premium plan (Connect plan, $4/month annually), will Weebly’s ads go away?
+If I pay for the cheapest premium plan (Pro plan, $12/month annually), will Weebly’s ads go away?

 What other website builders can I compare to Weebly for blogging?